Divyanshi12coder/-Fake-News-Detector/README.md

-# 📰 Fake News Detection
+# 📰 Fake News Detection.

 ## 📌 Overview
 This project aims to detect fake news articles using Natural Language Processing (NLP) and machine learning techniques.
 By analyzing text patterns and metadata, the model classifies news as either **real** or **fake**, helping combat misinformation in digital media.